ntieu4328/TryHackMe/Advent of Cyber 2024.md

 enum4linux - enumerate SMB shares on linuc and windows systems
 * enum4linux (options) (IP)

+pentestmonkey.net - used to look for privilege escalation vectors on window systems. ex: php-reverse-shell

 smbclient - allows user to access and manage files and resources on SMB server
 * help - shows all commands that can be used
 * get (file) - Downloads file